DexterInd/DI_Sensors/docs/source/structure.rst

    * :py:class:`~di_sensors.light_color_sensor.LightColorSensor`
    * :py:class:`~di_sensors.temp_hum_press.TempHumPress`

-   For these sensors *that start* with the **Easy** word, you can use the same notations as those used and mentioned in the GoPiGo3's :ref:`documentation <gopigo3:hardware-ports-section>`, such as:
+   If you choose to use a sensor library *that start* with the **Easy** word, you can use the same notations as those used and mentioned in the GoPiGo3's :ref:`documentation <gopigo3:hardware-ports-section>`, such as:

    * ``"I2C"`` instead of ``"RPI_1"``.
    * ``"AD1/AD2"`` instead of ``"GPG3_AD1/GPG3_AD2"``.